PIC4SeR/MPOSE2021_Dataset/README.md

     * Make sure to use Python 3.8.
 Previous versions are not tested.
     * Activate virtual environment.

-3. Check and set top variables in "init_vars.py":
+3. Check and setup variables in "init_vars.py":
     * "dataset_path": where you want the dataset to be exported;
     * "archives_path": where you want to save the former dataset archives (see below point 5.);
     * "temporary_path": where temporary files will be stored (see below point 7.);